impresso/PH-passim-tutorial/eebo/README.md

 - Data is in `data`:
 	- `sgml` contains the original EEBO TCP files in SGML
-	- `txt` contains the textual content of the SGML files -`ref` contains the King James Bible from Project Gutenberg
+	- `txt` contains the textual content of the SGML files
+- `ref` contains the King James Bible from Project Gutenberg
 - The already-prepared input file for passim is in this directory: `passim_in.json`.
 Due to size restrictions on Github's side, it is limited to 200 books picked randomly.
 A full compressed version is available as `passim_in.json.gz`.

 ### How-to